Hobohodo/RomanNumerals-API/notes.md

 * Create a 'unique' option when listing recent transactions, to select from the Totals table instead of the conversions.

 * Make use of pagination/variable limits for the common and recent endpoints.

+* Use branches in git, I didn't due to the size of the test but should have done to keep better track of changes.

 ##Running commentary
 This is a list of thoughts and comments done while writing the test, initially imported from OneNote.